Health Policy & Management (HPAM)

 HPAM 7170 Strategic Management of Healthcare Organizations (3)

-Strategic Management of Health Care Organizations will introduce you to strategic thinking, strategic planning and strategic management, which are vital to successful health care organizations.
-This course integrates students' knowledge of management, marketing, organizational behavior, human resources, finance, accounting, health policy, and economics.
-The course also incorporates your grasp of the health care environment in the United States and its effects on the development of a strategic plan.
-Integration is accomplished through the use of cases and the performance of a strategic assessment and plan for a health care related organization.
+Strategic Management of Health Care Organizations builds upon numerous courses to further develop the concepts of strategic thinking, strategic planning, and strategic management; all of which are vital to successful health care organizations.
+The course integrates students’ previously acquired knowledge of management, marketing, organizational behavior, human resources, finance, accounting, health policy, and economics.
+The course also incorporates students’ understanding of the health care environment in the United States and its effects on the development of a strategic plan.
+This integration is accomplished through the completion of a comprehensive strategic assessment and project for a health care delivery organization.

 HPAM 7200 Behavioral Economics, Health Law, and Policy (3)